Inertial Newton Algorithms Avoiding Strict Saddle Points: Asymptotic Behavior of the Solutions of DIN

-is a sparse matrix with only $3$ non-zero diagonals and whose eigenvalues are the same as those of $DG(\theta^\star,\psi^\star)$.
-Exploiting the tridiagonal structure, there exists a symmetric permutation $U\in\R^{2P\times 2P}$---specified in \eqref{eq::permutationU} in Section~\ref{sec::Permut} of the appendix---such that we can transform \eqref{eq::3diagMat} into a block diagonal matrix,
+is a matrix with only $3$ non-zero diagonals and whose eigenvalues are the same as those of $DG(\theta^\star,\psi^\star)$.
+Exploiting the tridiagonal structure, there exists a symmetric permutation $U\in\R^{2P\times 2P}$---specified in \eqref{eq::permutationU} in Appendix~\ref{sec::Permut}---such that we can transform \eqref{eq::3diagMat} into a block diagonal matrix: